Benny Gaughran (Gaelic footballer): Senior

 Benny made his debut for the Louth Senior team whilst still playing for the Louth Minor team in 1963.
 His debut was against Meath in Navan in the O'Byrne Cup.
-Thereafter, he was selected every year on the Louth panel from 1964 through to 1978.
+Thereafter, he was selected every year on the Louth panel from 1964 through to 1978, captaining his county in 1973.
 To the surprise of Gaughran, he was not selected for the Championship campaign in 1979, but made a return for the county in the 1983, attracting much media attention.

 He played on the Louth team in 1975 that almost defeated Dublin, the then reigning All-Ireland Champions, in the Leinster semi-final.
 They lost 3-14 to 4-7 and at one stage were leading by 14 points.

 In fact, in the 1970s they played and lost to three subsequent All-Ireland Champions - all three games hard and close - against Offaly, Meath & Dublin.

 There were several memorable games for Gaughran playing for Louth.
 Notably, beating Kerry the then All-Ireland Champions in the late 1960s in the National Football League which sent the crowd wild and carried the team off the pitch.
 Similarly, they beat Armagh who lost to Dublin in the 1976 All-Ireland final.
 Again, the crowd carried them off the field in Dowdallshill, Dundalk.